 Absolutely, you can report crime anonymously to us.
 If you have information you wish to share with us, get in contact with us and we will be happy to discuss it with you.
 It is very important that the information you provide is truthful, accurate and involves criminal activity that falls within our police jurisdiction.
 Call us at (229) 833-6901 to discuss this further or you may e-mail us here.

 WHY WAS A JACKSONVILLE OFFICER OBSERVED ENFORCING THE LAW OUTSIDE OF THE CITY LIMITS OF JACKSONVILLE?

 The Jacksonville, Georgia Police Department currently has a mutual aid agreement in place with the Sheriff of Telfair County.
 Under the agreement, Jacksonville Police Officers are deputized and may be called upon to assist the Sheriff anywhere in Telfair County at the Sheriff's discretion.
 Jacksonville Officers will also assist Coffee County Sheriff's Office when requested due to our close proximity to the Coffee County line.
 See O.C.G.A.
 17-4-20(2).
+Officers may pursue violators outside the city limits when a violation is observed within the city limits.
 Also, some Jacksonville Police Officers are cross-trained as Firefighters and will respond to Fire/Rescue calls throughout the Telfair County area.